Warrington comes together for Walking Day

-This year’s event has presented some additional challenges, due to the ongoing regeneration work taking place in Warrington town centre.
-However, the council has worked hard to put arrangements in place - including rolling road closures - so that the traditional route can be maintained.
+This year’s event has presented some additional challenges, due to the ongoing regeneration work taking place in the town centre.
+However, the council has worked hard to put arrangements in place – including phased road closures – so that the traditional route can be maintained.

 Phase 1 – 7.30am